DFE-Digital/get-help-with-tech/app/views/landing_pages/edtech_demonstrator_programme.md

 Schools and colleges will receive facilitated support from demonstrators through continuous professional development (CPD).

 You can [read testimonials](https://edtechdemo.ucst.uk/testimonials) from demonstrators and some of the schools and colleges they work within the EdTech Demonstrator website.

-## Contact us

-To apply for free training and support, please visit the EdTech Demonstrator website to [complete this form](https://edtech-demonstrator.lgfl.net/register-your-interest).

-If you have a question about the EdTech Demonstrator Programme please email [EdTech.TEAM@education.gov.uk](mailto:EdTech.TEAM@education.gov.uk).